Eligibility and terms and conditions

 1. Scholarship details

-- Have an offer to study on an undergraduate, postgraduate taught or a postgraduate research programme of study starting in September 2016 only
+- Have an offer to study full-time on an undergraduate, postgraduate taught or a postgraduate research programme of study starting in September 2017 or January 2018.

-- Satisfy the entry criteria for admission to their chosen programme of study and have exceeded or are likely to exceed the minimum terms of their Academic Offer
+- Satisfy the entry criteria for admission to their chosen programme of study.

-- This scholarship programme is not available to current Brunel students on a full time or part time undergraduate or postgraduate programme.
-However, students on the English@Brunel, Pre-sessional English and Intensive Foundation or Premasters courses through the IPLC (International Pathways and Language Centre) are eligible to apply.
+- This scholarship programme is not available to current registered Brunel students on a full time or part time undergraduate or postgraduate programme.
+Students on the LBIC programmes and distance learning versions of courses, or the English@Brunel, Pre-sessional English and Intensive Foundation or Premasters courses through the IPLC (International Pathways and Language Centre).

 - This scholarship programme is not available to those that have been in receipt of a Brunel International Scholarship previously, either as part of current or earlier studies.

-Those accepting a scholarship are agreeing to become a Student Ambassador and to take part in promotional activities; as a student ambassador you will be expected to:
+- By accepting a scholarship you are agreeing to become a Student Ambassador for the University.
+As a student ambassador you would be expected to:

 a) Attend a welcome reception during the year.